-During FY 2010, FDIC staff shared its expertise with a wide range of individuals from both developing and emerging economies and highly developed economies with the goal of enhancing capacity in deposit insurance, supervision, and resolutions.
-FDIC hosted 73 individual visits with a total of more than 415 foreign visitors from over 54 countries.
+During FY 2011, FDIC staff shared its expertise with a wide range of individuals from both developing and emerging economies and highly developed economies with the goal of enhancing capacity in deposit insurance, supervision, and resolutions.
+FDIC hosted 107 individual visits with a total of 858 foreign visitors from over 58 countries.
 FDIC provided technical assistance to four countries during the fiscal year.

 The FDIC continued working with the U.S. State Department to combat money laundering and the global flow of terrorist funds.
-The FDIC hosted three anti-money laundering training events with participation of 61 individuals from 14 countries.
-In addition, participation by foreign bank supervisors attending the Corporate University examiner training schools included 134 students from 10 countries attending one of the four core schools in the Risk Management Bank Supervision Curriculum.
+The FDIC hosted two anti-money laundering training events with participation of 50 individuals from 10 countries.
+In addition, participation by foreign bank supervisors attending the Corporate University examiner training schools included 190 students from 10 countries attending one of the four core schools in the Risk Management Bank Supervision Curriculum.